philhansen/led-lights/README.md

 ## Third party libraries added to the project

-Adafruit_WS2801 - python library to control WS2801 LED lights
+Adafruit_WS2801 - python library to control WS2801 LED lights.
-    * Downloaded a fork with a bug fix from https://github.com/HeMan/Adafruit_Python_WS2801
+    Downloaded a fork with a bug fix from https://github.com/HeMan/Adafruit_Python_WS2801

 Bootstrap - https://getbootstrap.com/